 - You get one initial mortgage loan to cover purchasing and remodeling your intended home.
 This saves you from taking out two separate loans.

 - This loan acts as a good push to get you started on home improvements.
 Because the program expects you to use the money for rehab, you must get started within a reasonable amount of time.
-This avoids procrastinating for years.
+This prevents you from procrastinating for years.

-- Unlike some loans which have short repayment periods, FHA 203(k) loans parallel the length of your mortgage loan.
+- Unlike some loans that have short repayment periods, FHA 203(k) loans parallel the length of your mortgage loan.
 For example, if you have a traditional 30-year mortgage, you also have 30 years to pay back the remodeling portion of the loan.

 - Because of program requirements, your loan closing period will usually be longer than with a conventional loan.
 Closing periods range from 60 to 90 days.

 - Your choice of lenders is limited.
 Instead, you need to work off of HUD's list of approved FHA 203(k) lenders.